whitespacecode/nova-table-card/README.md

 }
 ```

-Then register your custom class inside cards in NovaServiceProvider.php
+Then simply include your custom class like a normal card within your resource
 ```php
 use App\Nova\Cards\LatestOrders;